pytorch/executorch/docs/source/executorch-arm-delegate-tutorial.md

 In this flow, without any backend delegates, to illustrate the portability of the ExecuTorch runtime, as well as of the operator library we will skip specifying the backend during the `.pte` generation.

-Following script will server as a helper utility to help us generate the `.pte` file.
+Following script will serve as a helper utility to help us generate the `.pte` file.
+This is available in the `executorch/examples/arm` directory.

 ```bash
 python3 -m examples.arm.examples --model_name="softmax"